The Daleks’ Master Plan 5-10

 Me: What?

-Sue: He can blend-in easier.
-You can walk around anywhere in a robe like that and no one would bat an eyelid.
-The Doctor looks out-of-place everywhere he goes.
+Sue: He can blend in easier.
+You could go anywhere in a robe like that, and nobody would ever bat an eyelid.
+The Doctor looks out of place everywhere he goes.

-She is even more surprised when it is revealed that the Doctor has given up the real taranium core to the Daleks and that he didn’t have much of a plan beyond going through with their demands.
+She’s even more surprised when the Doctor admits he’s given the real taranium core to the Daleks, and he didn’t have a plan beyond agreeing to their demands.

 Sue: There was a time when I wouldn’t have been surprised if the Doctor had left Steven and Sara to their fate.
-That seems unthinkable now.
+But that seems unthinkable now.

-Me: I can’t believe Chen hasn’t entertained the possibility that he’s just been handed another fake.
+Me: I can’t believe Chen hasn’t entertained the possibility he’s just been handed another fake core.

-It feels incredibly anti-climatic, especially after everything we’ve been through.
-But there is an upside.
-The Doctor has nicked the Monk’s directional thingamajig and he’ll be able to nip back to Kembel and stop the Daleks before they can carry out their nefarious plan.
+It’s anti-climatic, especially after everything we’ve been through.
+But there is an upside: the Doctor has nicked the Monk’s directional thingamajig, which means he can nip back to Kembel and stop the Daleks before they carry out their nefarious plans.
 Probably.

 Sue: Finally!
-So now the Doctor can steer the TARDIS.
-It’s about bloody time.
+So now the Doctor can steer his TARDIS.
+It’s about bloody time!

-The result of the Doctor’s meddling (geddit?) is that the Monk has now become the Doctor, left to wander aimlessly through time and space like a lost puppy dog.
+The result of the Doctor’s meddling (geddit?) is that the Monk steps into the Doctor’s shoes as is left to wander aimlessly through time and space like a lost puppy dog.

 Sue: I’d rather follow a series called The Monk at this point.
 It’d be a lot funnier.
 I hope he comes back soon.